zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 What happens if you use :math:`220 \Omega` value for R\ :sub:`2`\?

-- Measuring RC circuit
+Measuring RC circuit
+""""""""""""""""""""

 - Replace R\ :sub:`2`\ with a 1 uF capacitor C\ :sub:`1`\.

 .. figure:: img/Activity_01_Fig_08.png
+   :name: 01_fig_08
    :scale: 50 %

-   Figure 8: RC circuit on
+   RC circuit on

-NOTICE: For 1 uF capacitor you will be probably using an electrolytic capacitor.
+NOTICE: For :math:`1\, \mu F` capacitor you will be probably using an electrolytic capacitor.

 This capacitors are polarity sensitive i.e  on the positive capacitor